danielhouriez/Instructions/readme.md

 ## Usage

-Use the following commands from within the `instructions` folder to compile then run the binary for this project:
+Use the following commands to compile then run the binary for this project:

 ```sh
 # Compile the binary